 Figure 2.
 A cracking chamber in which crude oil is separated into various grades of fossil fuels, including kerosene.

 Petroleum is a naturally-occurring mixture of hydrocarbons, usually liquid 'crude oil,' but sometimes taken to include natural gas.
 It is believed to be formed from organic debris, chiefly of plankton and simple plants, which has been rapidly buried under marine conditions unfavorable to oxidation.
 After some biodegradation, increasing temperature and pressure cause cracking, and oil is produced.
 As the source rock is compacted, oil and water are forced out, and slowly migrate, laterally and vertically, to porous reservoir rocks, chiefly sandstone and limestone.
 Finally, secondary migration occurs within the reservoir as the oil coagulates to form a pool, generally capped by impervious strata, and often associated with natural gas.

 Some oil seeps to the Earth's surface: this was used by the early Mesopotamian civilizations.
-But most petroleum is extracted via oil wells from reservoirs in the Earth's crust sealed by upfolds of impermeable rock or by salt domes which form traps.
+But most petroleum is extracted via oil wells from reservoirs in the Earth's crust sealed by upfolds of impermeable rock or by salt domes which form traps (see Figure 1).
 The first oil well was drilled in western Pennsylvania in 1859.
 The industry thus begun has grown so fast that it now supplies about half the world's energy, as well as the raw materials for petrochemicals.